-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 To charge the AirPods case, plug the Lightning connector into the bottom of the case, as you would your iPhone.

-If you have the wireless charging case, you can also place it on a Qi-compatible wireless charging mat to top up the juice.
+If you have the wireless charging case for the AirPods 2, AirPods 3, AirPods Pro or AirPods Pro (2nd Gen), you can also place it on a Qi-compatible wireless charging mat to top up the juice.
+It's also possible to use the Apple Watch charger to charge the AirPods wireless charging case - you just have to get the placement right.
+The AirPods 3 and AirPods Pro cases are also compatible with the MagSafe charger.

+For AirPods Max, plug the Lightning to USB-C connector in the bottom of the right earcup to charge.

 Use one AirPod and switch to increase talk time

-The first generation AirPods will offer around two hours of talk time, while the second generation offer around three hours of talk time and five hours of listening time.
+The first generation AirPods will offer around two hours of talk time.
+The second generation offer around three hours of talk time and five hours of listening time.
+The third generation offer around four hours of talk time and six hours of listening time.
+The first generation AirPods Pro offer around three-and-a-half hours of talk time and between four and five hours of listening time, depending on the mode you are in.
+The second generation AirPods Pro offer 4.5 hours of talk time and between 5.5 and six hours of listening time, mode dependant.

 As you can wear one AirPod or two AirPods at any time, we sometimes wear just one AirPod if we have lots of phone calls that day, switching to the other AirPod when the five-minute warning beeps for low battery on the one we are wearing.